DanielWicz/ClippedNoiseSoftmax/README.md

 # Installation

-To install the `NoisySoftmax` module, simply save the code in a Python file (e.g., `noisy_softmax.py`) and import it into your project.
+To install the `ClippedNoiseSoftmax` module, simply save the code in a Python file (e.g., `clipped_noise_softmax.py`) and import it into your project.

 # Example

-Here is an example of how to train a neural network with the NoisySoftmax layer using the MNIST dataset:
+Here is an example of how to train a neural network with the ClippedNoiseSoftmax layer using the MNIST dataset:

 ```python